← ALL POSTS

 The overall scene should look like a real photograph taken during a high-profile event.

-No phone, no selfie stick, and no visible camera device should appear in the image
+No phone, no selfie stick, and no visible camera device should appear in the image.

-You must explicitly say “phone not visible.”
+Critical detail: you must explicitly say "phone not visible."
 Otherwise, the illusion breaks instantly.

-Step 2: Video Generation (Kling 2.5 Pro)
+Step 2: Video generation (Kling 2.5 Pro)

-Turn static selfies into a continuous, handheld-feeling narrative.
+The goal: turn static selfies into a continuous, handheld-feeling narrative.

-1. Select one generated image as the start frame
+• +Select one generated image as the start frame

-2. Select another generated image as the end frame
+• +Select another generated image as the end frame

-3. Generate the clip using Kling 2.5 Pro
+• +Generate the clip using Kling 2.5 Pro

 In the first frame, [Person A] takes a picture with [Person B].